bergesinstitute/graf-method/book-5-unit-3.md

 *Aunque tú tengas una computadora, escribir a mano es siempre más hermoso.*

 > Most sentences with *aunque* can work with or without the subjunctive.
 It's really
-> up to you to decide if you want to use ir or not.
+> up to you to decide if you want to use it or not.

 ## 5. Escribir tres oraciones con ojalá